Are your a nursing Mom with a baby with a dairy allergy?

 Dairy Free While Breastfeeding

-Dairy can be a great source of caloric energy for a breastfeeding Mom – so when you omit dairy from your diet, you need to make sure to find caloric energy in new places.
+Dairy can be a great source of caloric energy for a breastfeeding Mom.
+When you omit dairy from your diet, breastfeeding Moms need to make sure to find caloric energy in new places.
 Don’t forget to make sure to stay hydrated while nursing as well!